 Resume by Ring: This option is used to set the remote ring in feature.
 This option is only available when Power Loss Recovery is Enabled.
-The default is Enabled.

 Enabled: The system can use remote ring-in to wake the system up.
 Disabled: The system cannot use remote ring in to wake system up.